 Confronting these challenges is made more complex by the federalist structure of the U.S. energy market.
-Because the rules are set state-by-state and vary depending on the type of utility (investor-owned, rural or municipal) serving a given community, there is no one-size-fits-all solution.
+This disparity is a result of rules being set state-by-state and vary depending on the type of ownership and utility structure (investor-owned, electric membership cooperative, or municipal) serving a given community, and there is no one-size-fits-all solution.

 Solutions, therefore, must be localized.
-It is urgent to inject scalable models built to deliver equity by leveraging the full scope of clean energy value chains.
+It is necessary to develop scalable models built to deliver equity by leveraging the full scope of clean energy value chains.
 We all have a role to play, and Groundswell’s R&D agenda is meant to help light the way.